cloudfoundry/backup-and-restore-sdk-release/README.md

   * `aws_access_key_id` [String]: the AWS access key ID for the bucket
   * `aws_secret_access_key` [String]: the AWS secret access key for the bucket
   * `endpoint` [String]: the endpoint for your storage server, only needed if you are not using AWS S3
+  * `use_iam_profile` [Boolean]: enable using AWS IAM instance profile to connect to the AWS s3 bucket instead of AWS access keys; default to false

 Here are example job properties to configure two S3 buckets: `my_bucket` and `other_bucket`.